FLSA STATUS: Exempt

 Exerting up to 10 pounds of force occasionally and/or a negligible amount of force frequently or constantly to lift, carry, push, pull or otherwise move objects, including the human body.
 Sedentary work involves sitting most of the time.
 Jobs are sedentary if walking and standing are required only occasionally and all other sedentary criteria are met.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 The work will occur in an office and field environment.
 Incumbents may be subjected to dusts, fumes, extreme temperatures, inadequate lighting, and intense noises.

 CERTIFICATES, LICENSES, REGISTRATIONS

 This position requires registration as an Illinois Professional Engineer.
-Must possess and maintain in good standing a valid Illinois Drivers license.
+Also, must possess and maintain in good standing a valid Illinois Driver's license.